Section 21 eviction

 An outright possession order sets a 'date for possession'.

-It will usually be 2 weeks after the order is made.
+It will usually be 2 weeks after the decision is made.
 You can ask the court to delay the possession date for up to 6 weeks if it would cause you hardship to leave sooner.

-If you don't leave by the date for possession, your landlord can ask bailiffs to evict you.
+This is not the same as the eviction date and you do not have to leave by the date on the order.
+But if you stay, your landlord can ask bailiffs to evict you.

 You can apply to set aside a possession order made under the accelerated procedure if you can show that the section 21 notice was not valid.